-Peyronie’s disease could be defined as a series of penile symptoms that includes penile pain, length loss, curvature, fibrous plaque and eventually sexual dysfunction.
+I t is a condition that has series of symptoms that includes penile pain, penile length loss, curvature, fibrous plaque and eventually sexual dysfunction.
 The various treatment options depend on the duration of symptoms, extent of penile curvature, hour-glass deformity, size of penile plaque and erectile dysfunction.
 Penile curvature may reoccur again owing to abnormalities in the underlying penile tissue.
 However, it can be corrected with the help of surgery.

 There are 3 main types of surgical procedures for Peyronie’s disease.

 Penile Plication Surgery normally involves performing a tuck procedure on the region opposite to the plaque.
 This helps to shorten the long side of the penis.
 Some of the main benefits of this procedure include its simplicity, preservation of preoperative erection ability, and a high degree of patient satisfaction.
 The disadvantages basically include loss of penile length.
 Patients who are regarded as ideal candidates for this procedure include those who have sufficient penile length and a simple curvature without any related abnormalities.